arielszabo/arielszabo.github.io/index.md

 	- ["95% accuracy with a VGG like model on Russian letters images"](https://www.kaggle.com/arielszabo/95-accuracy-with-a-vgg-like-model) - How I got 95% accuracy on a Russian letters image classification task

+	- ["How To Use Bayesian Optimization"](https://www.kaggle.com/arielszabo/how-to-use-bayesian-optimization) - Example of how to use bayesian optimization to do a efficient hyperparameter search.

 	- And More ..

 - ["Find Similar Movies"](https://github.com/arielszabo/IMDB_cluster), still in development ..

 - ["Old School VS New school HipHop&Rap"](https://github.com/arielszabo/Old_n_New_School_Rap/blob/master/Old_VS_New.ipynb) - Can we distinct between old school and new school HipHop&Rap just from the Lyrics?
 Get the data, clean it, build a model and interpret the result.